 12:45pm Depart for Arrowtown

-1:45pm A stop will be made at Kawarau Bridge Center to view the bungy-jumping from the Kawarau Suspension Bridge (subject to operation)
+1:45pm Stop at Kawarau Bridge center to view the bungy-jumping (subject to operation)

 3:30pm Depart Arrowtown for Queenstown

-Overnight stay at the Novotel Lakeside or similar
+Overnight at the Hilton Queenstown hotel or similar hotel

 Breakfast at the hotel